nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

     * The first task in the results of the `find` command will be marked as completed

 ### 4.9 Viewing completed tasks: `done`
-Sometimes it's good to look back on our past acheivements.
+Sometimes it's good to look back on our past achievements.
 This can be accomplished by typing **`done`** into the command box<br>

 Format: **`done`**

 ### 4.10 Marking tasks as uncompleted: `unmark`
 Want to mark a completed task as uncompleted?
-First display all completed task using `done` and type `unmark` followed by the task index dislayed into the command box<br>
+First display all completed task using `done` and type `unmark` followed by the task index displayed  into the command box<br>

 Format: **`unmark`**`INDEX`